o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/shader-system.md

 **AZSL** is a variation of HLSL, with a few extensions that make it easier to author and maintain shaders.
 Most constructs that works in HLSL will work in AZSL as well.
 A key difference between AZSL and HLSL is the use of **Shader Resource Groups (SRGs)**, which make it easier to write shaders for multiple platforms and populate the shader inputs at runtime.
 Also, **shader options** simplify the process of generating multiple shader variants for optimizing shader bytecode.
 <!-- [WRITER NOTE] How can i improve this paragraph by eliminating "easy" and "simple" -->

-The **AZSL compiler (AZSLc)** is a “transpiler” that translates AZSL into HLSL.
+The **AZSL compiler (AZSLc)** is a "transpiler" that translates AZSL into HLSL.
 It is then passed to common shader compilers like DXC.exe to compile bytecode for the target platforms.

 <!-- [todo] Further details on shader compilers can be found in the AZSL Reference. -->